 During the summer months there’s an absolute plethora of exciting watersports available, whatever floats your boat—see what we did there—there’s an option for you.
 While you won’t find many surfing breaks on the island, there's plenty to entertain yourself with a body board.
 Onetangi beach has some pretty good waves most of the time, and with all that space you’re unlikely to drift into anyone else.

 Perhaps you’ll want to try your hand at Stand Up Paddle boarding (SUP to those in the know), you can hire boards from Matiatia bay where the ferry comes in from Auckland or from Oneroa or Onetangi beaches.
 Torch your core as you paddle serenely across the bay where you may even spot a stingray.

 …Or On The Water

-For a slower mode of transport, you can’t beat a good kayaking adventure.
+Get your dose of exercise in and partake in a good old kayaking adventure.
 Take one out into the bay for a trip on your own or join a guided tour—where you’ll be taken to secluded bays for a swim and enjoy a packed lunch on a remote beach.

 Explore The Island By Foot

 Did you know that Waiheke is home to more than 100 kilometres of walking track ranging from the easy peasy stroll to the more challenging hours-long hikes?
 There’s a network all over the island which allow you to strike off into the great unknown and discover breathtaking views from all angles.